1. NAME AND

 "In accepting this invitation, you agree to be bound by Kennel Club Rules and Regulations and the Kennel Club Code of Best Practice for Judges.
 In doing so you also recognise that you are obliged to notify us in writing of any change in personal circumstances which will affect your ability to fulfil this judging appointment.
 You should also note that we reserve the right to cancel the contract before the date of the appointment if there is a change in your circumstances, which in our reasonable opinion would adversely affect your ability to fulfil the appointment."

-(d) Open and Limit Shows.
-All nominees must meet the following criteria and have the support of SCSBTS.
+Limit Shows.
+All nominees must meet the following criteria and have the support

 Specialist and Non-specialist